 These days, there are lots of experts (and non-experts) out there sharing their expertise.

 I’m becoming more and more convinced that to solve the world’s most pressing problems, we need diverse expertise.
-However, even more important than great knowledge is great questions.
+However, even more important than great expertise is great questions.

 No matter where you are religiously, one role model in this area is Jesus.
 Look at all the situations he faced, all the questions he received.
 It’s jaw-dropping how often he answered a question with an awesome question.
 He knew when to be direct, be open-ended, go “back-door” to the heart, redirect, go more rhetorical, and probe deeper – so that hearts could be transformed.

-Is a good question worth a thousand answers?
+Is a good question worth a thousand good answers?